faiz-world/edwisor-project/README.md

 details.
 There should be one search bar.
 Where user can search the restaurants with location.
 After clicking on particular restaurant detailed page should be open.
-In case of queries, reach out to us at support@edwisor.com

 2) Details View - This view should contain all information like images, menu address with google map and other information related to restaurant.
 And bottom you should show the restaurant review in proper format like list view.